Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Penn State's games this season have gone over 46.5 points four of 10 times.
+- Penn State and its opponents have combined to score more than 46.5 points in four of 10 games this season.

 - So far this season, 33.3% of Rutgers' games (3/9) have had more combined points than Saturday's over/under of 46.5.

-- These two squads combine to allow 39.8 points per game, 6.7 fewer than this contest's over/under.
+- The 39.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 46.5 total in this contest.

-- The average total in Nittany Lions games this season is 52, 5.5 points above Saturday's over/under of 46.5.
+- The Nittany Lions and their opponents have scored an average of 52.0 points per game in 2021, 5.5 more than Saturday's total.

-- In 2021, games involving the Scarlet Knights have averaged a total of 46.7 points, 0.2 more than the set over/under in this contest.
+- In 2021, games involving the Scarlet Knights have averaged a total of 46.7 points, 0.2 more than the set total in this contest.

 Penn State Stats and Trends

-- In Penn State's 10 games this year, it has six wins against the spread.

-- This season, the Nittany Lions have just one against the spread win in three games as a favorite of 17 points or more.
+- The Nittany Lions have covered the spread once this season when favored by 17 points or more (in three chances).

-- Penn State's games this year have gone over the total in only two out of 10 opportunities (20%).

-- Penn State is 5-1 against the spread and 5-1 overall this season when the team records more than 22.7 points.
+- When Penn State puts up more than 22.7 points, it is 5-1 against the spread and 5-1 overall.

-- Penn State is 5-1 against the spread and 5-1 overall when the team piles up more than 372.9 yards.
+- Penn State is 5-1 against the spread and 5-1 overall when the team churns out more than 372.9 yards.

-- This year, the Nittany Lions have 11 turnovers, six fewer than the Scarlet Knights have takeaways (17).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.